Tour of Idaho

 Dollarhide Summit Trail (7995).
 Take this north a couple of miles to

 with Trail 016 (Big Peak) on the right.
 Follow this trail

 uphill a few miles to an intersection with trail 081

 this about 5 miles west to an intersection with Lick Creek Trail (080).

 The regular route follows 080 west 4 miles to an intersection with NFD

-day: Big Peak Creek (076) Though barely 5 miles in length to
+you should not.
+Though barely 5 miles in

 the intersection of Big Smoky Creek (072) you'll need your big-person

 jammies.
 In nominal conditions it's an adventure.
 Beware of

 numerous creek crossings on Big Smoky (072).